michaelgwelch/Manatee.Json/README.md

+# JCI Fork of Manatee.Json

+This project from https://github.com/gregsdennis/Manatee.Json was forked to meet our needs.

+Manatee.Json uses a model for JSON values that converts all numbers to doubles.
+This is problematic because when we serialize to JSON strings the original `float` values often appear to have more digits of precision than is possible for a `float` and certainly more digits of precision than they originally had.
+This is problematic for data integrity.

+Since Manatee.Json is an archived project, it was felt it is safe to fork it for our needs.
+In the future we should plan to remove our dependency on Manatee.Json.
+But this stop gap fork will meet our needs for now.

+The intent of the fork:

+* Preserve all `float` values as floats.
+* Continue to cast all integer types to doubles.
+This is done to minimize the impact to all of the unit tests.
+* When serializing `JsonValue` instances, ensure that floats are serialized with G9 format specifier and doubles with G17 format specifier.
+* When accessing raw values from `JsonValue` instances, mark the old accessors as obsolete as they will coerce all raw values to be `double` values which defeats the purpose.
+These accessors were left in place to satisfy all the unit tests.
+New accessors are provides which give us a safe way to retrieve either a `float` or a `double` depending on how it was created.

+# Original README

 After careful consideration, I may be halting development for this library in favor of a [new suite of libraries](https://graphqello.com) that provide the same functionality using the `System.Text.Json` namespace.

 Thank you to all those who helped make this library better through code contributions, bug reports, and feature suggestions.